unipept/libsais-packed/README.md

 * Added functionality for contstructing a 64-bit suffix array for a 32-bit input.

 ## License
-Libsais is released under the [Apache License Version 2.0](LICENSE "Apache license")
+Unipept-libsais is released under the [Apache License Version 2.0](LICENSE "Apache license")